 For expats, intercultural communication can be the key to success.

-Intercultural Communication: A Basic Definition
+A Basic Definition

-Intercultural Communication: What’s Culture Anyway?
+What’s Culture Anyway?

-Or, to get back to the expat context, a globe-trotting friend might chat with you about various national cultures.
+Or, to get back to the international context, a globe-trotting friend might chat with you about various countries.
 “I love the Italian culture,” he would say.
-“Their food is excellent, and they are so much nicer to kids than us back home.”
+“Italian food is excellent, and they are so much nicer to kids in Italy than us back home.”